s000ik/terraform-X/README.md

 ## Disclaimer

 This repository is intended solely for learning purposes.
-Please review and understand the configurations before applying them to your production environment.
+Always review and understand your configurations before applying them in any real environment.